Families Have Changed.

-The struggle is real and includes working parents in North Carolina.
+The struggle is real, and working parents are in a bind.

 Hourly and low-wage workers are impacted the most.

-- less likely to be able to afford unpaid leave or child care
+- less likely to be able to afford unpaid leave or child care, and

 Working families struggle → declining birth rate → smaller future labor force